Ernst von Leyden: Biography

 In 1880, with Friedrich Theodor von Frerichs, he founded the Zeitschrift für klinische Medizin; in 1881 he founded the Gesellschaft für innere Medizin.
-He treated Frederick III, German Emperor for his cancer of the larynx, though unsuccessfully, and in the 1890s (from 1894) he was a physician to Czar Alexander III of Russia.
-Upon Alexander's death in 1894, Von Leyden was awarded the Order of St. Anna, First Class, with Distinction, by his successor, Czar Nicholas II.
+He treated Frederick III, German Emperor for his cancer of the larynx, though unsuccessfully, and in the 1890s (from 1894) he was a physician to Tsar Alexander III of Russia.
+Upon Alexander's death in 1894, Von Leyden was awarded the Order of St. Anna, First Class, with Distinction, by his successor, Tsar Nicholas II.

 Von Leyden died in Berlin.
-The political philosopher Wolfgang von Leyden (1911-2004) was his grandson.
+The political philosopher Wolfgang von Leyden (1911–2004) was his grandson.

 Von Leyden specialized in neurological diseases, and was also a leader in establishing proper hospital facilities for tuberculosis patients.
 He wrote articles on a wide array of medical topics, including works on tabes dorsalis and poliomyelitis.
 In 1887–99 he published the two-volume Handbuch der Ernährungstherapie (Textbook of Dietetic Therapy); second edition 1903–04.

 He also initiated two important events in the early history of oncology: the first international cancer conference, which took place in Heidelberg, Germany, in 1906, and the founding of the first international association for cancer research (the forerunner of today's Union for International Cancer Control) in Berlin in 1908.